obistack/ksubmit/README.md

 ## Configuration

-KSUB stores configuration in `~/.ksub/config.yaml`.
+KSUBMIT stores configuration in `~/.ksubmit/config.yaml`.
 You can view or update this configuration using:

 ```bash
 # View configuration